mhttarunno/Feather-Dash-Fun/README.md

-# 🐦 Funny Flappy Bird
+# 🐦 Funny Feather Dash

 I built a funny Flappy Bird game using HTML, CSS, and JavaScript!